Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Available Dosage Forms:

-Perampanel is used together with other medicines to treat a type of epilepsy called partial-onset seizures.
+Perampanel is used alone or together with other medicines to treat certain types of epilepsy, such as partial onset seizures and generalized tonic-clonic seizures.
 It works in the brain to prevent seizures.
-However, this medicine will not cure epilepsy and will only control the seizures as long as you continue to take it.
+Perampanel will not cure epilepsy and will only control the seizures as long as you continue to take it.

 This medicine is available only with your doctor's prescription.